FE8Dev/FE8RProject/FE8_arsenals.md

 # Cyclops

 ## *Axe*
-A heave axe with a cooldown.
+An earth heavy axe with a cooldown.
 It uses Strength x 2 for damage.
 It has the following effect:

 When unit kills an enemy when using this weapon, gains Galeforce but reduces Strength by 75% for the rest of the turn.